Welcome to Ashford Dental Care

-Have a tailored personalised service graciously based around everyone being a unique individual with specific attributes, needs, wants and desires in a quintessentially designed chic eco-friendly dental clinic in the heart of Ashford International Town Center.
-Our elegant design philosophy is rooted in authenticity and simplicity leading to healthy, fit, and self-confident individuals.
+A targeted and personalised tailored service in a quintessentially designed chic eco-friendly dental clinic in the heart of Ashford International Town Center.
+Our elegant design philosophy is rooted in authenticity and simplicity leading to healthy quality of life for all.

-You are all beautifully unique with different faces and expressions, every patient is a sovereign individual.
+We believe you are all beautifully unique with every patient being a sovereign individual.

-The friendly Dental Care Professionals at Ashford Dental Care will discuss and formulate a simple yet comprehensive personalised care plan for your oral health, smile and facial appearance in a timescale, manner, and cost suitable to your needs, aspirations and fit lifestyle.
+The friendly Dental Care Professionals at Ashford Dental Care will discuss and formulate a simple yet comprehensive personalised care plan for your oral health, smile and facial appearance in a timescale, manner, and cost suitable to your needs, aspirations and quality of life.

-Your Unique and Exceptional Local and International Multidisciplinary Team aims to make sure you have a confident healthy authentic smile that is "always worn, used and loved", using our unique blend of passion, knowledge, experience, care, and skill.
-Together our hearts and mind can bring some peace of mind.
+Our Unique and Exceptional Local and International Multidisciplinary Team aims to make sure you have a confident healthy authentic smile that is "always worn, used and loved", using our unique blend of expertise, passion, knowledge, care, and skill.
+Together our hearts and mind can bring you some peace of mind.

-Eight core principles that edify our Ethical Human Eco-Centric Values:
+Eight core principles that edify our Patient Centric Values:

 - We always put all our patients' interests and autonomy at the center of everything we do focusing on safety, protection and consent at all times.